albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 2 things we have dogs don’t: We can direct action.
 I can arbitrarily choose to lick the table.
 And we have the ability to reflect/meta-think at arbitrary levels (for a stupid example see Derivative Clicker).

 We absolutely have wondrous superpowers and magical gifts compared to people 100 years ago.
-It’s not about a sense of wonder (I will elaborate on this).
-It’s about reflecting honestly on it.
+Reflect honestly on it.

 If you’re honest with yourself about the effect of technology on you, you can begin to free yourself from its grasp.

-We believe maybe half of people in similar situations to us share our same priors originating from childhood and evolution.

 Force your priors into the ones you deeply want.
 In Reinforcement Learning, the value function is the prior from the perspective of an individual timestep.